malakdahroug/Mech_Teaching_Mate/README.md

     - OPTIONAL: Implement own comm stack if it can address issues discovered in Communication Stack - Stage 1 (if there should be any)

 ## Changelog
+### Version 1.0.2
+- Added sequence validation - the function created in [backend/index.js](/frontend/validate.html) returns an empty array if there are no errors in the sequence, if there are any errors it will return an array containing the list of errors
+- Added a new backend route that allows to validate the sequence provided as a GET parameter http://localhost:3000/sequence/isValid/(Sequence).
+- Added a frontend page [frontend/validate.html](/frontend/validate.html) which allows to validate the given sequence
+- Sequences that can be validated are concurrent, repeating, simple and timed sequences

 ### Version 1.0.1
 - Added code generation (actual attempt to generate SCL code).
 Program will try to generate code based on the given simple sequence (just includes actuations + and -, without timers, counters or concurrency) - for any other sequence it will result in an error.
 - Modified the way sequence is converted to the code - now it adds each code line to two separate arrays that later on are joined together using HTML line break tags.